Top 40 Under 40

 From guilty pleasures to favourite profs and spots on campus, discover more about each of the 20 impressive honorees with UCalgary connections in this three-part series.

-In Part Three, you’ll meet: Louisa Ferrel, Umair Pervez, Dr. Deinera Exner-Cortens, Aalia Ratani and Dr. Shafeena Premji.
+In Part Three, you’ll meet: Louisa Ferrel, Umair Pervez, Dr. Deinera Exner-Cortens, Aalia Ratani, Dr. Shafeena Premji and Dr. Lauren Walker.

 Conrad Ferrel and Louisa Ferrel, Founders, True Büch Kombucha and True Incubator